awsdocs/aws-config-developer-guide/doc_source/conformance-pack-console.md

    + If you choose **Use sample template**, select a **Sample template** from the drop\-down list of sample templates\.

      For information about the contents of each template, see Conformance Pack Sample Templates\.
    + If you choose **Template is ready**, specify the template source\.
-It is either an Amazon S3 URI or a that you upload\.
+It is either an Amazon S3 URI or a template that you upload\.

      If your template is more than 50 KB, upload it to the S3 bucket and select that S3 bucket location\.
 For example: s3://*bucketname/prefix*\.